neos/flow-development-collection/Neos.Flow/Documentation/TheDefinitiveGuide/PartIII/Routing.rst

       }
   }

-To find the annotation and tp specify the order of routes this has to be used together with the `\Neos\Flow\Mvc\Routing\AttributeRoutesProviderFactory` as `providerFactory` in  Setting `Neos.Flow.mvc.routes`
+In order to make attribute routes discoverable and to specify their order relative to explicitly configured routes, the `providerFactory` has to be specified in Setting `Neos.Flow.mvc.routes`:

 .. code-block:: yaml